Updated October 2018

 How do we develop an effective strategic enrollment plan that includes input and collaboration from all areas of the college?

 One of the first steps of any strategic enrollment planning process is the construction of an organizational structure.
-We’ll cover this in detail during our SEP forum in April, but here are a few pointers: the SEP leadership group should include key campus experts—from enrollment, academic affairs, and finance—but should not necessarily be representative of all divisions or it will get too large, and so less effective.
+We’ll cover this in detail during our SEP forum, but here are a few pointers: the SEP leadership group should include key campus experts—from enrollment, academic affairs, and finance—but should not necessarily be representative of all divisions or it will get too large, and so less effective.
 A structure with a coordinating group supported by working groups with particular focus areas, i.e. marketing and recruitment, finance and financial aid, academic programs, student success, will expand the number of participants and allow for representation when the organizational structure moves to the second, working group level.

 How do we measure the success of a strategic enrollment plan?